Creating Dashboards¶

 From the Dashboards interface, click New Dashboard.

-Click Add Card, and then select Dataset Visualization.
+Click Add Card, and then select a card type such as Dataset Visualization.

-Click the Pencil icon on the card to edit the visualization.
+Click the Pencil icon on the card to enter quick edit mode.
+You can make changes to the query and visualization settings for that specific card.

 .